Lineage of

 COWLES MEAD FACTS, RUMORS, TRIVIA, AND VARIATIONS IN-BETWEEN

-All three of Mead’s wives were named Mary.
+All three of Mead’s wives were named Mary; Mary Green, Mary Mills and Mary Magruder.

-Mead’s first mother-in-law was also named Mary (Mary H. Green).
+Mead’s first mother-in-law was also named Mary (Mary Hutchins Green).

 According to the newspaper article at http://vaiden.net/mead_article4.jpg, “on Feb.
 1, 1807, Mead fought a duel with Capt.
 Robert Sample of Wilkinson County; it was fought on the Louisiana side of the river.
 Mead suffered a wound in his right thigh and was lame the rest of his life.”
 This writer has searched every available newspaper at the Mississippi Department of Archives and History, and has found no printed indication that the duel ever took place.
 However, news of duels, etc., were seldom reported, but one would think that a person of rank, as Mead was, would have been mentioned…unless, it would have threatened his position as Acting Territorial Governor.
 Please note that this might be the case, since the duel “supposedly” took place after Aaron Burr had landed at Bruinsburg and Mead had officially taken charge of the Mississippi government.

-Sarah Cowles (after marrying Joseph Vaiden) named her son Cowles Mead Vaiden, the founder of Vaiden, Mississippi.
+Sarah Cowles (after marrying Joseph Vaiden) named her son Cowles Mead Vaiden, the namesake of Vaiden, Mississippi.

 Mead’s mother’s maiden name was Martha Cowles.